-- (1) Salary and bonus amounts include amounts deferred by executive officers pursuant to a non-qualified deferred compensation plan available to selected executive officers.
+(1) Salary and bonus amounts include amounts deferred by executive officers pursuant to a non-qualified deferred compensation plan available to selected executive officers.
 Under such deferred compensation plan, selected employees may elect to defer a portion of their compensation.
 Amounts deferred are immediately vested and invested in individually directed investment accounts.
-Earnings on such investment accounts, which are maintained by a Trustee, accrue to the benefit of the individual. - (2) The Company has not granted and does not currently grant Stock Appreciation Rights ("SARs").
-The option share amounts presented have been adjusted for stock dividends. - (3) Represents a special \$300,000 cash incentive payment awarded from the proceeds of the sale of MediTek Health Corporation and the payment of directors' fees totaling \$26,697.
+Earnings on such investment accounts, which are maintained by a Trustee, accrue to the benefit of the individual.
+(2) The Company has not granted and does not currently grant Stock

+Appreciation Rights ("SARs").
+The option share amounts presented have been adjusted for stock splits and dividends, as applicable.

+(3) Represents payments of directors' fees.

-- (4) Represents payments of directors' fees. - (5) Represents a special cash incentive payment awarded from the proceeds of the sale of MediTek Health Corporation. - (6) Represents a special \$50,000 cash incentive payment awarded from the proceeds of sale of MediTek Health Corporation and the payment of directors' fees totaling \$23,697. - (7) Represents a special \$150,000 cash incentive payment awarded from the proceeds of the sale of MediTek Health Corporation and the payment of directors' fees totaling \$7,500. - (8) Includes annual life insurance premiums paid by the Company of \$18,750 in fiscal years 1996, 1995 and 1994.
-Amount also includes Company contributions to his HEICO Savings and Investment Plan account of \$10,750 in fiscal year 1996, \$9,120 in fiscal year 1995 and \$7,620 in fiscal year 1994.
-Prior to receiving a portion of the Company contributions under such Plan, Mr. Mendelson contributed, in cash, twice the amount that he received in stock.
-Participation in the HEICO Savings and Investment Plan is available to nearly all employees of the Company. - (9) Represents Company contributions to the HEICO Savings and Investment Plan account of the named executive.
-Prior to receiving a portion of the Company contributions under such Plan, each named executive contributed, in cash, twice the amount that he received in HEICO stock.
+- (4) Represents a special \$150,000 cash incentive payment awarded from the proceeds of the sale of a minority interest in HEICO Aerospace Holdings Corp., a subsidiary of the Company, and the payment of directors' fees totaling \$19,642. - (5) Represents a special \$300,000 cash incentive payment awarded from the proceeds of the sale of MediTek Health Corporation and the payment of directors' fees totaling \$26,697. - (6) Represents a special \$90,000 cash incentive payment awarded from the proceeds of the sale of a minority interest in HEICO Aerospace Holdings Corp., a subsidiary of the Company. - (7) Represents a special cash incentive payment awarded from the proceeds of the sale of MediTek Health Corporation. - (8) Represents a special \$50,000 cash incentive payment awarded from the proceeds of sale of MediTek Health Corporation and the payment of directors' fees totaling \$23,697. - (9) Represents a special \$110,000 cash incentive payment awarded from the proceeds of the sale of a minority interest in HEICO Aerospace Holdings Corp., a subsidiary of the Company, and the payment of directors' fees totaling \$20,339. - (10) Represents a special \$150,000 cash incentive payment awarded from the proceeds of the sale of MediTek Health Corporation and the payment of directors' fees totaling \$7,500. - (11) Represents options granted for Class A Common Stock.

+- (12) Includes annual life insurance premiums paid by the Company of \$18,250 in fiscal years 1998, 1997 and 1996.
+Amount also includes Company contributions to his HEICO Savings and Investment Plan account of \$7,080 in fiscal 1998, \$9,549 in fiscal 1997 and \$10,750 in fiscal year 1996.
+Prior to receiving a portion of the Company contributions under such plan, Mr. Mendelson contributed, in cash, twice the amount that he received in stock.
+Participation in the HEICO Savings and Investment Plan is available to nearly all employees of the Company. - (13) Represents Company contributions to the HEICO Savings and Investment Plan account of the named executive.
+Prior to receiving a portion of the Company contributions under such plan, each named executive contributed, in cash, twice the amount that he received in HEICO stock.
 Participation in the HEICO Savings and Investment Plan is available to nearly all employees of the Company.